openai/spinningup/docs/_build/html/_sources/user/installation.rst.txt

 Spinning Up requires Python3, OpenAI Gym, and OpenMPI.

+Spinning Up is currently only supported on Linux and OSX.
+It may be possible to install on Windows, though this hasn't been extensively tested. [#]_

 .. admonition:: You Should Know

     Many examples and benchmarks in Spinning Up refer to RL environments that use the `MuJoCo`_ physics engine.
 MuJoCo is a proprietary software that requires a license, which is free to trial and free for students, but otherwise is not free.
 As a result, installing it is optional, but because of its importance to the research community---it is the de facto standard for benchmarking deep RL algorithms in continuous control---it is preferred.

     Don't worry if you decide not to install MuJoCo, though.
 You can definitely get started in RL by running RL algorithms on the `Classic Control`_ and `Box2d`_ environments in Gym, which are totally free to use.

-Spinning Up is currently only supported on Linux and OSX.
-It may be possible to install on Windows, though this hasn't been tested.
-(If you try this and succeed, please let us know how you did it!)
+.. [#] It looks like at least one person has figured out `a workaround for running on Windows`_.
+If you try another way and succeed, please let us know how you did it!

 .. _`Classic Control`: https://gym.openai.com/envs/#classic_control
 .. _`Box2d`: https://gym.openai.com/envs/#box2d
 .. _`MuJoCo`: http://www.mujoco.org/index.html
+.. _`a workaround for running on Windows`: https://github.com/openai/spinningup/issues/23

 Installing Python
 =================